Introduction

 to carefully read the scientific material provided here and learn

-more about the science that will affect our ability to meet the
+more about the science that affects our ability to meet proposed

-0.075 ppm 8-hour ozone standard.
+lower and lower ozone standards.
 Much of our attention in the

-last few years has been focused on policy-relevant background,
+last few years has been focused on background, the frequency

-the frequency distribution (i.e., rollback) scenarios that result
+distribution (i.e., rollback) scenarios that result from emission

-from emission reductions in NOx and VOCs, human health and vegetation
+reductions in NOx and VOCs, human health and vegetation dose-response

 By introducing the 8-hour ozone standard